-People who owe money, or debtors, are protected by a federal law, the Fair Debt Collection Practices Act.
-The law explains what debt collectors can do and what they can't do when trying to collect a debt.
+People who owe money, or debtors, are protected by a federal law called the Fair Debt Collection Practices Act (FDCPA).
+The law says what debt collectors can do and what they can't do when trying to collect a debt.
 The law also gives rights to debtors who have been treated wrongly by debt collectors.
 The information here explains what kinds of debts are covered by the law, what debt collectors can do and what they can't do under the law, and what rights you have as a debtor.

 What is a debt collector?

-Under the law a debt collector is a person or company that regularly collects debts owed to another person.
-A company that is collecting its own original debts is not covered by the law.
 Typical debt collectors are collection agencies and collection lawyers.
-Some debt collectors, often called debt buyers, have purchased the accounts from the original creditor.
-Even though they now own the debt, they are considered debt collectors under the law.
+Some debt collectors, often called debt buyers, have purchased the accounts from the original creditor. they now own the debt, they are considered debt collectors law.

 What debts are covered by the law?